-Figure 6d-1.
+Figure 1.
 Design of Beef CRC progeny test program (from Bindon, 2001)

 All animals involved in the CRC progeny test were measured for a comprehensive range of live animal, carcase and meat quality traits.
-In addition, a sample of the progeny was also measured for differences in feed intake and net feed conversion efficiency.
-This data was linked to the feed efficiency studies conducted at the Agricultural Research Centre, Trangie to provide unique new knowledge on the genetic basis for differences in feed intake and efficiency, and the genetic relationships of these traits with other production and body composition traits.
+Samples 3000 from approximately carcases submitted for Meat Standards Australia (MSA) consumer taste panel assessments of meat quality.
+In addition, a sample of the progeny was measured for differences in feed intake. data was linked to the feed efficiency studies conducted at the Agricultural Research Centre, Trangie to provide unique new knowledge on the genetic basis for differences in feed intake and efficiency, and the genetic relationships of these traits with other production and body composition traits.